 Guideline Interchange Format (GLIF)

 GLIF stands for Guideline Interchange Format.
 It is a language for the structured representation of clinical guidelines.
 It incorporates patient states, decisions, actions and links in a computer processable way.
 It is also designed for the sharing of guidelines, and may be itself represented in a form that people can process.
 The GLIF editor developed by Medical-Objects has computer processing occurring underneath the surface, yet the clinicians using (and producing the guidelines) see an intuitive flowchart interface.
-The real advantage of computerized guidelines is their ability to take guidelines directly to the point of care.
-It is ineffective having guidelines that exist only in a book on the shelf gathering dust – having context appropriate computerized decision support whilst in the process of delivering patient care, improves patient care.
+The real advantage of computerised guidelines is their ability to take guidelines directly to the point of care.
+It is ineffective having guidelines that exist only in a book on the shelf gathering dust – having context appropriate computerised decision support whilst in the process of delivering patient care, improves patient care.

 To read more click here.

 Due to Medical-Objects expertise in an integrated standards based suite of technologies, we can work with you to electronically capture, persist, decision support, and report across the full clinical complexity of your enterprise.
 We have experience with mapping terms to SNOMED-CT and LOINC; and with using ICD-10-AM.
 Furthermore we have worked with industry partners such as ACCTI and the CSIRO for larger scale projects involving reference terminology.
 GELLO has a dedicated layer of exposure to the ontological knowledge base that underlies SNOMED-CT, and we are unique in our development of tooling and technology to fully leverage this powerful resource.